-When school is canceled because of inclement weather prior to the start of the school day, students and parents are notified over KMA radio (960 AM) and the School Messenger Parent Notification System.
+When school is canceled because of inclement weather prior to the start of the school day, students and parents/guardians are notified over KMA radio (960 AM) and the School Messenger Parent Notification System.
 If you have missed a School Messenger message you may retrieve the message within 36 hours by going to the school website.
 Please check these sources before calling the school.
-If needed, the missed time will be added to the calendar to meet minimum state requirements at the discretion of the superintendent.
-This can include days added at the end of the year, making early out days full days, canceling school breaks, etc.
+The missed day will be made up by adding it to the end of the school year.

-If school is dismissed because of inclement weather after the school day has begun, parents are notified by the same means.
+If school is dismissed because of inclement weather after the school day has begun, parents/guardians are notified by the same means.

 Extracurricular activities or practices scheduled for the day or evening of a day when school is canceled or dismissed early are generally canceled or rescheduled.
 The principal/athletic director may determine whether to hold extracurricular activities or practices.
-If the extracurricular activity is to be held, students and parents are notified using School Messenger or over KMA Radio (AM 960).
+If the extracurricular activity is to be held, students and parents/guardians are notified using School Messenger or over KMA Radio (AM 960).